How Much Does It Cost to Buy a Plane?

 Aircraft operating costs can be divided into fixed costs and variable costs.
 Fixed costs are costs that don’t change, such as the loan amount, insurance, and hangar rental.
 Variable costs include fuel, oil and maintenance costs.

-For a small single-engine fixed-gear aircraft like a Cessna 172, operating costs can be between $100-$200 per flight hour.
+For a small single-engine fixed-gear aircraft like a Cessna 172, operating costs can be between $100 to $200 per flight hour.

 Here’s a short list of costs to consider beyond the purchase price of the airplane: